 Besides the sales contract, there is a wealth of very useful forms available for free through the Division of Real Estate when you follow that link.
 Examples are: Lead-Based Paint Disclosures and obligations; Seller’s Property Disclosure; Agreement to Amend/Extend; Addenda to Contracts, Square Foot Disclosure, Earnest Money Release and Form Notes and Deeds of Trust for use in transactions where the owner is carrying back financing and much more.
 Many are writable.
 Take a few minutes to familiarize yourself with what’s available.
 There are many informative articles posted on the Cherry Creek Title Services, Inc.’s website written by me covering a variety of primarily real estate related topics that you may find helpful.

-Thankfully, the Contract to Buy and Sell Real Estate (Residential) is now writable.
+Thankfully, the Contract to Buy and Sell Real Estate (Residential) is now writable (simply download to your computer and then open it).
 Just click on the document; download it and open it in Adobe (free version works fine) to enable you to fill it out directly on the document.
 Many/most licensed real estate agents have sophisticated e-contract programs that are writable and allow for e-signatures.
 If you’re selling your home with the assistance of a licensee, they’ll likely have access to an efficient system for the contract preparation, delivery and execution.

 I would be remiss to begin by not first strongly urging you to seek competent legal counsel in the preparation of the contract and the ramifications of its many provisions.
 This article is not intended as a substitute for hiring an attorney nor is it intended to be a comprehensive analysis of the Colorado Residential Contract to Buy and Sell Real Estate.
 Rather, this article is intended to provide a general overview in filling out the contract and should not be relied upon in lieu of the advice of a competent attorney.
 I’m not going to waste your time giving advice or tips on obvious blanks or paragraphs containing blanks or boxes where it’s obvious how to fill them out.